albar965/albar965.github.io/pages/24/littlenavmapchangelog.md

 ### Weather

-* Added NOAA and X-Plane high altitude winds (Prepar3D does neither provide a documented format nor an interface). [#283](https://github.com/albar965/littlenavmap/issues/283) This shows the NOAA wind aloft forecast which is updated four times a day and is used as a source by most weather programs and simulators.
+* Added NOAA and X-Plane high altitude wind forecast (Prepar3D does neither provide a documented format nor an interface). [#283](https://github.com/albar965/littlenavmap/issues/283) This shows the NOAA wind aloft forecast which is updated four times a day and is used as a source by most weather programs and simulators.
   - Display of wind barbs for selected altitude, flight plan altitude and/or at flight plan